 Reducing Stress

-A tidy and organized space can promote mental clarity and reduce feelings of overwhelm.
+A tidy and organized space can promote mental health spring clarity and reduce feelings of overwhelm.

 Art Therapy